-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Hearing services - hearing aids: Provided by: UnitedHealthcare Hearing Through UnitedHealthcare Hearing, you can choose from a broad selection of over-the-counter (OTC) hearing aids, name-brand prescription hearing aids, or UnitedHealthcare Hearing's brand Relate ® .
-Hearing aids can be fit in- person with a network provider or delivered directly to you with virtual follow-up care (select models).
+Services that are covered for you What you must pay when you get these services Hearing services - hearing aids: Through UnitedHealthcare Hearing, you can choose from a broad selection of over-the-counter (OTC) hearing aids, name-brand prescription hearing aids, or UnitedHealthcare Hearing's brand Relate®.
+Hearing aids can be fit in-person with a network provider or delivered directly to you with virtual follow-up care (select models).
 This benefit is limited to 2 hearing aids every year.
 Hearing aid accessories, additional batteries and optional services are available for purchase, but they are not covered by the plan.
 To access your hearing aid benefit and get connected with a network provider, you must contact UnitedHealthcare Hearing at 1-877-704-3384, TTY 711 or UHCHearing.com/Medicare.
-Hearing aid allowance is \$3,600 You must obtain prior authorization from UnitedHealthcare Hearing.
+Provided by: UnitedHealthcare Hearing Hearing aid allowance is \$1,100 You must obtain prior authorization from UnitedHealthcare Hearing.
 Additional fees may apply for optional follow-up visits.
 Home-delivered hearings aids are available nationwide through UnitedHealthcare Hearing (select products only).
 Hearing aids purchased outside of UnitedHealthcare Hearing are not covered.
-HIV screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy There is no coinsurance, copayment, or deductible for members eligible for Medicare- covered preventive HIV screening. \$0 copayment or 30% coinsurance for members eligible for Medicare-covered preventive HIV screening.
-You pay these amounts until you reach the out- of-pocket maximum.

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Home health agency care Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
+HIV screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy There is no coinsurance, copayment, or deductible for members eligible for Medicare- covered preventive HIV screening.
+Home health agency care Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
 You must be homebound, which means leaving home is a major effort.
+Covered services include, but are not limited to: \$0 copayment for all home health visits provided by a network home health agency when Medicare criteria are met.
+Other copayments or coinsurance may apply (Please see Durable medical equipment

-Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services \$0 copayment for all home health visits provided by a network home health agency when Medicare criteria are met.
-Other copayments or coinsurance may apply (Please see Durable medical equipment and related supplies for applicable copayments or coinsurance). \$0 copayment or 30% coinsurance for all home health visits provided by a home health agency when Medicare criteria are met.
-Other copayments or coinsurance may apply (Please see Durable medical equipment and related supplies for applicable copayments or coinsurance).
-You pay these amounts until you reach the out- of-pocket maximum.
+Services that are covered for you What you must pay when you get these services Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies and related supplies for applicable copayments or coinsurance).
 Home infusion therapy Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
-The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and You will pay the cost- sharing that applies to primary care services, specialist physician services, or home health (as described under "Physician/practitioner services, including doctor's office visits" or "Home health agency care") depending on You will pay the cost- sharing that applies to primary care services, specialist physician services, or home health (as described under "Physician/practitioner services, including doctor's office visits" or "Home health agency care") depending on
+The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).
+Covered services include, but are not limited to: Professional services, including nursing services, furnished in accordance with the plan of care Patient training and education not otherwise covered under the durable medical equipment benefit Remote monitoring Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier You will pay the cost-sharing that applies to primary care services, specialist physician services, or home health (as described under "Physician/ practitioner services, including doctor's office visits" or "Home health agency care") depending on where you received administration or monitoring services.
+See "Durable medical equipment" earlier in this chart for any applicable cost-sharing for equipment and supplies related to home infusion therapy.
+See "Medicare Part B prescription drugs" later in this chart for any applicable cost- sharing for drugs related to home infusion therapy.